Hurricane Lenny: Meteorological history

 Hurricane Lenny began as a low-pressure area that was first observed in the southwestern Caribbean Sea on November 8.
 It developed an area of convection but remained poorly defined for the next few days.
 Thunderstorms spread across the region, producing heavy rainfall in portions of Mexico and Central America.
 On November 13, the system became better organized; a Hurricane Hunters flight later that day discovered a surface circulation and winds of about 35 mph.
 The data indicated the development of Tropical Depression Sixteen at 1800 UTC, about 175 mi south of the Cayman Islands.
 The depression's convection was fairly disorganized, and the National Hurricane Center (NHC) did not anticipate any strengthening for three days.
 For much of its existence, the tropical cyclone maintained a track from west to east across the Caribbean Sea, which was unprecedented in the Atlantic hurricane database, earning it the nicknames "Left-Hand Lenny" and "Wrong Way Lenny".
 The path resulted from its movement along the southern end of a trough over the western Atlantic Ocean.

 After its formation, the depression gradually became better organized; the NHC upgraded it to Tropical Storm Lenny on November 14, based on reports from the Hurricane Hunters.
 When it was first upgraded to a tropical storm, the cyclone already had winds of 65 mph and a developing eye feature.
 At 0000 UTC on November 15, Lenny attained hurricane status about 175 mi southwest of Kingston, Jamaica.
 The quick intensification was unexpected and occurred after a large area of convection blossomed over the center.
 At the same time, Lenny developed an anticyclone aloft, which provided favorable conditions for the hurricane's development.
 After moving east-southeastward during its initial development stages, the hurricane turned more to the east on November 15.
-The Hurricane Hunters reported winds of 100 mph, which indicated that Lenny had become a Category 2 on the Saffir-Simpson Hurricane Scale.
+The Hurricane Hunters reported winds of 100 mph, which indicated that Lenny had become a Category 2 on the Saffir-Simpson scale.
 However, the cloud pattern subsequently became less organized as the eye disappeared, and Lenny's winds weakened to 85 mph while the hurricane passed south of Hispaniola.
 The NHC noted the deterioration could have been due to a disruption of the storm's small inner core by "subtle environmental changes".
 After the sudden weakening, the Hurricane Hunters reported that the eye had reformed and the hurricane's winds had reached 100 mph.
 At the time, a ridge was expected to build to Lenny's east and turn the storm northeastward into Puerto Rico 24 hours later.